kami-nashi/DSMPi/README.md

 ## To Install

-For best results, drop to root.
-Sudo should also be just dandy.
+For best results, Sudo should also be just dandy.
+Avoid using as root (or you may need to manually re-do some of the commands)

 In Linux, run the following commands:
 ```bash